 Please join us for this symposium which proposes a consideration of the LYC Museum as an extension of Li’s pioneering participatory art practice.
 We will debate the role of the LYC Museum as a site from which to explore the questions of how friendships inform shared practices, generate work and circulate stories.
 The networks and practices that the LYC Museum enabled and enriched have yet to be studied widely.
 For example, his friendship with the concrete poet and Benedictine monk, dom sylvester houédard, or the pioneering sound artist, Delia Derbyshire – Li’s assistant, and briefly partner, at the LYC Museum (1976–77).

 – Li Yuan-chia

-The symposium will take place on 6–7 March 2019 at the Manchester Art Gallery and University of Manchester.
-It will be preceded by a walk-through of the exhibition ‘Speech Acts: Reflection-Imagination-Repetition’, curated by Hammad Nasar, with Kate Jesson, and an evening of specially commissioned artistic interventions, on Wednesday 6 March 2019 at Manchester Art Gallery.
+The symposium will take place on 6–7 March 2019 at the Manchester Art Gallery.
+It will be preceded by a walk-through of the exhibition ‘Speech Acts: Reflection-Imagination-Repetition’, curated by Hammad Nasar, with Kate Jesson, and an evening of specially commissioned artistic interventions, on Wednesday 6 March 2019.

 Image: Li Yuan-chia standing at the porch of the LYC Museum next to a window designed and made by David Nash.
 Courtesy LYC Foundation and the University of Manchester.